giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 If you have problems here, make sure that the environment variables for *GTHOME*, and *GTCORE* are set, however the *neahtta* user should automatically be configured properly.
-Either you will see errors, or you can check with *echo $GTHOME*.
+Either you will see errors, or you can check with `echo $GTHOME`.
 The *neahtta* user has these set automatically in its bash profile.

-3.) *Check that there were no errors, also wc -l dicts/*.xml to make sure there is content in the files.*
+3.) *Check that there were no errors*

+You may also do `wc -l dicts/*.xml` to make sure there is content in the files.

 If there is an error in an XML file used in compilation, Saxon will print out